 Reviews are a sore point for Amazon.
 They are incredibly important for the buyer-centric platform, as they give social verification for the quality of products and their sellers.
 At the same time, the countless possibilities for fraudulent sellers to tamper with reviews have caused Amazon many sleepless nights.

-- PPC campaigns can be expensive and are not recommended for products that have not received any reviews yet.
+- PPC campaigns can be expensive and are not recommended for products that don’t have any reviews

-Overcoming these obstacles is an uphill battle.
-An expensive uphill battle.
+Overcoming these obstacles is an expensive uphill battle.

 - Offer an incentive in return for a review